 If you have reserved a yurt or a cabin, please refer to your confirmation email that contains the combination to the yurt or cabin you have reserved.

 There is a dump station available just before the entrance of Tugman's overnight camp.
-There is a $3.00 suggestion donation.
+We do suggest a $3.00 donation.

 Wi-fi is not available at Tugman State Park.